open-contracting/standard/docs/guidance/map/beneficial_ownership.md

 # Beneficial ownership information

-This worked example describes how to:
+This example describes how to:

 * publish separate contracting and beneficial ownership datasets
 * publish beneficial ownership data using OCDS